 Worried about being hacked during your travels?
 Stay connected and secure with ExpressVPN.

 We always promote independent travel, without the need of an organised tour, but if you have difficulty planning your own trip, or you are short on time, we suggest that you take a look at the trips by Viator and G Adventures

 Jogja has its own international airport.
 Visitors to Yogyakarta typically arrive via the country’s capital Jakarta, located on the same island.
-The most convenient way to commute between the two is by taking a short flight.
+The most convenient way to commute between the two is by taking a short flight which can be booked using a foreign credit card on Nusatrip.
 Frequent trains and buses also connect the two cities.

-What to do in Yogyakarta – Where to Go and How
+Places to Visit in Yogyakarta – Where to Go and How

-When you’re looking at what to do in Yogyakarta, Borobodur Temple is the attraction which tops the list.
-By far one of the most popular attractions, Borobodur is a huge Buddhist temple located in a spectacular setting amidst mountains and is also the largest Buddhist structure in the world.
+When you’re looking at things to do in Yogyakarta, Borobodur Temple is the attraction which tops the list.
+By far one of the most popular places to visit in Yogyakarta, you should know that Borobodur Temple is actually about an hour’s ride away from the town centre.
+The huge Buddhist temple located in a spectacular setting amidst mountains and is also the largest Buddhist structure in the world.

 Borobodur is accessible either with private transport, as part of many tours offered in Yogyakarta, and also by public transport, which is surely the cheapest option and the route we opted for.